v1

 Secret file permissions

 Secret files will be owned by the user and group root in your container.
-If you have any scripts or processes that require greater permissions to access the file, you may need to add a shell script to change the ownership or permissions.
+You may need to add a shell script to change the ownership or permissions.

 Add a secret file